The customizations in this section are applicable to providers using kubeadm to bootstrap the cluster.

 10 - Node registration configuration

-Below is a list of node registration configuration options that can be set for kubeadm init
+Below is a list of node registration configuration options that can be set for kubeadm init and kubeadm join.

 This customization will be available when the

-provider-specific cluster configuration patch is included in the ClusterClass
+provider-specific cluster configuration patch is included in the ClusterClass.

 Example